sendkumaranil/RestJersySecurityExample/README.md

 # RestJersySecurityExample
 Rest Security Example using Jersy API
-This example is using Container Managed Security. where following files will be modified for declarative approaches using BASIC Authentication type.
+This example is using Container Managed Security. where following files will be modified for container managed using BASIC Authentication type.
 1)web.xml
 2)tomcat-user.xml
 3)server.xml